 Glean insight into specific topics of Winnetka’s history through photographs, videos, articles and artifacts by exploring the pages below.

-Explore the history of Winnetka’s churches from the founding of the first church in 1869 to later additions in the 20th century as parishioners of various faiths continued looking for new places to worship.
+Explore Winnetka’s churches from the founding of the first church in 1869 to 20th century additions as parishioners of various faiths continued looking for new places to worship.

 From the Winnetka Literary Club, founded in 1875, to the 100 year-old Winnetka Fortnightly, learn about many of the historic clubs and organizations the Village has been home to.

 Learn about some of the Village’s notable, long-lasting businesses and the people who helped make them a success.

 From artists to authors to architects, Winnetka has been home to many notable women.
 Learn more about these extraordinary women and how they have made their mark on the Village’s history.

 On July 25, 1965, Martin Luther King, Jr. delivered a historic speech, on the Village Green in Winnetka, to a crowd of over 8,000.
 Read more about this historic event and its lasting impact.